centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 #### Action menu

-Use the action menu to move the reports that are no longer needed to the
+Use the action menu to move reports that are no longer needed to the
 trash:

 ![image](../assets/reporting/guide/moreActions.png)